 - Inflammation of the paranasal sinuses with skin lesions

-- Diagnostics and treatment of fractures in the middle face (lateral, central and lateral-central fractures)
+- Diagnostics and treatment of midface fractures (lateral, central and lateral-central fractures)

-- Diagnostics and treatment of diseases of the nose and paranasal sinuses
+- Diagnostics and treatment of nose and paranasal sinus diseases

-- Treatment of snoring and sleep-related disorders (especially obstructive sleep apnea)
+- Treatment of snoring and sleep disorders (especially obstructive sleep apnea)

 - Conservative treatment